 The seas on this part of the coast can be rough, and freak waves can occur at any time.

 The Harkerville Hut at the start has separate rooms with bunk beds and mattresses, a braai area with wood, toilets and hot showers.
-Cars a relatively safe there but don't leave valuables in vehicles.
+Cars are relatively safe there but don't leave valuables in vehicles.

-The Sinclar Hut and the consists of two rooms with bunk beds and mattresses which sleep 12.
+The Sinclair Hut consists of two rooms with bunk beds and mattresses which sleep 12.
 There are flush toilets with wash basins but no showers.
 There is also a very inviting covered braai area with wood.
 Be sure to pack something to braai and while peering into the fire reflect on the day's hike, very relaxing.
 Be aware of the baboons and be sure to close up all windows and doors and please clean up.

 Need I remind you to take your camera?
 The route is incredibly scenic.

 Distances: Day 1 - 14.6 km, Day 2 - 12 km